tmux-plugins/tmux-sensible/README.md

 Activate these by putting `set -g @almost-sensible 'on'` in `.tmux.conf`.

-    # C-a should be the Tmux default prefix, really
+    # C-a should be the Tmux default prefix, really  //This is a damned lie.
+C-a is for moving the cursor home, C-e to end.
+Screen trampling this is a terrible terrible travesty.
     set -g prefix C-a
     set -g mode-keys vi